This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Once you are done exploring the Flamingo area, jump back in your car and head to Shark Valley.

-Next, the drive from the visitor center to Shark Valley is about 50 miles long, however, because you will be going through some residential and industrial areas, the drive will take you about 1 hour and 20 minutes.
+Next, the drive from the visitor center to Shark Valley is about 50 miles long; however, because you will be going through some residential and industrial areas, the drive will take you about 1 hour and 20 minutes.

 Map of Shark Valley in Everglades National Park.
 Image Credit: NPS / Everglades National Park in One Day

-If it is getting late and you are running short on time, then my recommendation is to save Shark Valley for another visit and combine it with Scenic Loop Drive in Big Cypress National Preserve!
+GOOD TO KNOW: If it is getting late and you are running short on time, then my recommendation is to save Shark Valley for another visit and combine it with Scenic Loop Drive in Big Cypress National Preserve!

 However, if you are ready to continue, then head to Shark Valley in Everglades National Park.
 First of all, you should check out Shark Valley Visitor Center.
 It is small, but the displays are informative and rangers are there to answer all your questions.